 The Gwent Wide Integrated Community Equipment Service Project (GWICES) is a partnership agreement between the five Local Authorities and Local Health Boards (Blaenau Gwent, Caerphilly, Monmouthshire, Newport and Torfaen) for the provision of an efficient and effective integrated equipment service to the service users who are resident in the partner authorities.
+The GWICES is classed as a smaller body and is only required to produce summary accounts.
+Consequently no balance sheet has been produced.

-Gwent Wide Integrated Community 2013/2014 2014/2015
+Gwent Wide Integrated Community 2014/2015 2015/2016

 Equipment Service Project Total CCBC share Total CCBC share

-£000 £000 £000 £000
+- £000 £000 £000 £000

 Income & Expenditure Account

-Expenditure 2,937 610 3,589 745
+Expenditure 3,589 745 2,681 557

-Income (2,937) (610) (3,589) (745)
+Income (3,589) (745) (2,681) (557)

 (Surplus) / Deficit for the Year 0 0 0 0

-Balance Sheet

-Current assets 561 116 666 138

-Current liabilities (561) (116) (666) (138)

-Total Assets less Liabilities 0 0 0 0

-Fund Balance 0 0 0 0

-Fund Balances and Reserves 0 0 0 0